grafana/grafana/docs/sources/setup-grafana/installation/docker.md

 ### Migrate to v6.5 or later

-Grafana Docker image now comes in two variants, one [Alpine](http://alpinelinux.org) based and one [Ubuntu](https://ubuntu.com/) based, see [Image Variants](#image-variants) for details.
+The Grafana Docker image now comes in two variants, one [Alpine](http://alpinelinux.org) based and one [Ubuntu](https://ubuntu.com/) based, see [Image Variants](#image-variants) for details.

 ### Migrate to v6.4 or later

-Grafana Docker image was changed to be based on [Alpine](http://alpinelinux.org) instead of [Ubuntu](https://ubuntu.com/).
+The Grafana Docker image was changed to be based on [Alpine](http://alpinelinux.org) instead of [Ubuntu](https://ubuntu.com/).

 ### Migrate to v5.1 or later

-The Docker container for Grafana has seen a major rewrite for 5.1.
+The Docker container for Grafana has seen a major rewrite for v5.1.

 **Important changes**